anantnrg/Aceelectron/README.md

 ```
 npm install electron electron-reload
 ```
 to install Electron.js and the electron-reload package.
-The electron-reload package is what enables the Hot Reloading i.e., when you change the HTML, CSS or ```renderer.js```, your app will be reloaded automatically.
+The electron-reload package is what enables the Hot Reloading i.e., when you change the HTML, CSS or ```renderer.js``` file, your app will be reloaded automatically.
 Note that this does not reload the app if you make any changes to the ```main.js``` file.

 Then you can run the app by entering
 </br>